 The programme takes an interdisciplinary approach, synthesizing methods of international business environment analysis with theories concerning internationalization and strategic management of multinational corporations.
 This also includes an understanding of the legal framework affecting international trade and foreign direct investment.
 It has its foundation in both international business studies as well as economic geography, making the program unique in the area of international management.

-The International Business and Trade programme gives you a distinctive combination of training and knowledge about the functioning of multinational companies in the global economy.
-This is viewed from a business perspective and supported by a thorough legal understanding concerning international trade.
-During the programme, deep insights are accumulated concerning different industries and countries through courses that fine-tune individual analysis capability and give valuable skills and understandings concerning project team work.
-Furthermore, the programme provides opportunities for field work in an international environment at respected European and Asian universities.
+The International Business and Trade programme at the University of Gothenburg gives you a distinctive combination of training and knowledge about the functioning of multinational companies in the global economy.
+This is viewed from a business perspective and supported by a profound legal understanding concerning international trade.
+During the programme, deep insights are accumulated concerning different industries and countries through courses that enhance the individual analysis capability and give valuable skills and understanding concerning project team work.
+Furthermore, the programme provides opportunities for field work in an international environment and studies at designated universities abroad.

-Within three months of graduation from the International Business and Trade programme, 85% of our students had employment or had continued with further studies.
+Within six months of graduation from the International Business and Trade programme, 80% of our students had employment or had continued with further studies.

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.